orbant12/Clippify/README.md

 Implemented secure user authentication and managed data flow using Firebase, ensuring a robust and scalable user management system.

+### 5. Youtube URL Downloader - MUST move from serverless to REST

+Implemented secure user authentication and managed data flow using Firebase, ensuring a robust and scalable user management system.

 ---

 ## Usage and Demos